 1. Clogged filter

 Inspection of the air filter is a great place to begin your troubleshooting.
+You may have already noticed your air conditioner isn’t pushing any cool air.
 A filter clogged with dust can obstruct airflow to the system, leading to frost on the coil.
 Replace or clean if necessary.
 Then continue to inspect the filter every month, changing it as needed.

 2. Air conditioner too cold